British Columbia

 An officer places an evidence marker outside Bowinn Ma's office on Friday.
 (Ben Nelms/CBC)

-CBC News has spoken with Ma and her husband in person, who said they were reeling from the incident.
+CBC News spoke with Ma and her husband in person earlier Friday, who said they were reeling from the incident.

 Two police officers are seen in the foreground; in front of them, police tape cordons off an office with signage that reads 'Bowinn Ma.'

-RCMP and explosive experts are pictured outside of B.C.
+RCMP and explosive experts outside of B.C.
 NDP MLA Bowinn Ma's office in North Vancouver, after it was damaged by an explosive device on Friday.
 (Ben Nelms/CBC)

 2 'bangs' heard overnight

-Sahak said officers did not find anything suspicious from the first call, but found the damage to the door frame at Ma's office the second time.
+Sahak said officers did not find anything suspicious when they responded to the first call, but found the damaged door frame at Ma's office during the second.
 He said investigators are working to determine whether the incidents are connected.

 "This was a jarring incident that undoubtedly startled the sleeping residents in the area," the officer said.